SaharHaltzi/IsracardReactProject/README.md

 Installing

-1. Download my project to your local computer
+1. Download my project to your local computer (git clone command).
-2. in the Command Prompt(CMD) go to the directory which my project is in it
+2. in the Command Prompt(CMD) go to the directory which my project is in it and go to the 'client' folder (by cd command).
 3. type npm install.
 3. type npm start.
 4. go to Visual Studio Program.
 Open the project which is in the Server folder in my Project